Kyome22/LUCA/README.md

 # LUCA

-Command line tool to prepare the architecture.
+This is a tool to construct LUCA for Xcode project.